 - Changing over to winter tires is a must in Norway

 - Be wary of the wildlife that may wander into the roads especially in the countryside You will find warning signs in areas where animals are frequently seen crossing the roads

 - The law is very strict about overspeeding and driving without a license in Norway

 General Standards of Driving

 Norwegian drivers use either manual or automatic cars depending on their expertise.
-Manual transmission is recommended when driving through the country’s snowy terrains for better
+Manual transmission with winter tyres are recommended when driving through the country’s snowy terrains for better control.

-It is essential to carry important documents with you all the time such as your driving license, proof of driving insurance in Norway or green card, passport, and a V5C certificate.
-You must also carry your International Driving Permit or international drivers’ license with your native license.
+It is essential to carry important documents with you all the time such as your driving licence, proof of driving insurance in Norway or green card, passport, and a V5C certificate.
+You must also carry your International Driving Permit with your native license.
 Driving without a license in Norway warrants a fine between NOK 8,000 and 9,500 for first-time offenders.

 The law requires you to always have specific items in your vehicle.
 These include a reflector vest, headlamp beam reflector, warning triangles, and helmets for drivers of motorcycles and mopeds.
 It is also mandatory for all drivers including foreign visitors to use dipped headlights during the day.

 A very low blood alcohol limit is imposed in Norway so it’s a no-brainer to refrain from driving if you have had any alcoholic drink. failing a Breathalyser test would automatically require you to be subjected to a blood test.
 The limit for blood alcohol level is set at 0.2 percent.
 This is comparably more strict than the limit in the UK and the US.